-Adam (he/his) advocates for dynamic programs that increase access to information by meeting people where they are—whether through digital literacy classes in Laundromats or health workshops in churches.
-In 2017, he launched the Legal Literacy Initiative to help public libraries deliver legal information to underserved communities across the US.
-He has served as a Visiting Professor of Practice at John Jay College, where he co-taught a program on access to justice and legal information.
-Prior to LWB, he worked with asylum seekers at the Karnes Detention Center in Texas.
-He is a graduate of Yale University and a recipient of the Gordon Grand Fellowship.
+Adam (he/his) advocates for dynamic programs that increase access to information by meeting people where they are—whether through digital literacy classes in laundromats or health workshops in churches.
+A graduate of Yale University, he has worked with asylum seekers at the Karnes Detention Center in Texas and has served as a Visiting Professor of Practice at John Jay College, where he co-taught a program on access to justice and legal information.

 Technology & Social Justice Fellow

 Frankie Devanbu (she/her) is passionate about exploring health inequity in the US, and how technology might be used to address institutional racism, sexism, and income inequality.
 Prior to joining LWB, Frankie worked at the National Institute of Health, where she served as a product manager for the National Library of Medicine.
 Frankie is a graduate of Olin College, where she studied engineering with human centered design.

 Sarah Baron (she/her) performs development and communications work for Libraries Without Borders.
 She focuses on engaging donors, organizing fundraising campaigns, and hosting outreach events.
 Previously, she worked in education with low-income communities in Senegal and Morocco.
 She recently graduated with a B.S. in Regional and Comparative Studies from Georgetown University’s School of Foreign Service.